-You’ll start your trip off in the former capital Yangon, an historic city bustling with many attractions.
-Staying in the heart of the city, within easy reach of the famous Shwedagon Pagoda, one of the most iconic sites in the Buddhist culture, you’ll have plenty of time to explore.
-You’ll take a half day city tour with an English-speaking guide to the Pagoda to learn it’s history and more about the Buddhist religion; there’s even some tasty Burmese dishes to sample!
+You’ll start your trip off in the former capital Yangon, a historic city bustling with many attractions.
+You will stay nearby the beautiful Kandawgyi lake within easy reach of the famous Shwedagon Pagoda, one of the most iconic sites in the Buddhist culture, you’ll have plenty of time to explore.
+You’ll take a half day city tour with an English-speaking guide to the Pagoda to learn it’s history and more about the Buddhist religion; there are even some tasty Burmese dishes to sample!

 Planes, Trains and Watermobiles

 Next you will explore the Northern Shan state over four days, taking in the rolling views across the mountains and learning about rural life in this remote spot in Myanmar.
 Starting in laid back Hsipaw you’ll learn about home industries like cigar-rolling and the spiritual beliefs of this area and cruise down the river for another perspective of life here.

 On day 3 you will take a local bus from Hsipaw to Kyaukme where you will trek through rural villages, home to the Palaung community who live according to century old traditions.
 Your guide will be able to tell you all about their way of life.
 You’ll round of your time in Shan state with a tasty home-cooked meal delivered straight to your hotel.

 You’ll arrive in Pyn Oo Lwin in the afternoon by train, where you’ll be whisked to your hotel in style by tuk-tuk!
 It’s a short ride to your chalet style accommodation where you’ll spend two nights.
 Nothing is planned for your first evening so you can choose to relax at the hotel or head out and explore your new surroundings.
 Your hotel is dotted in between the green hills and close to the stunning botanical gardens.